SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Cost of Sales

-The primary components of cost of sales include the cost of the product and shipping fees.
+The primary components of cost of sales include the cost of the product, and, indirect cost such as utilities, farm lease expenses, and depreciation expenses on farming equipment related to production and harvesting period.

 Research and Development Expenses